opencog/link-grammar/link-grammar/README.md

 Version 5.3.14 - Improved error notification facility
 =====================================================

-This code is still "experimental", so its API may g780cdc1ed5dd3a99c6d25afbae27d84550994fedet changed.
+This code is still "experimental", so it's API may be changed.

 It is intended to be mostly compatible.
 It supports multi-threading - all of its operations are local per-thread.